tenzir/tenzir/web/blog/tenzir-v4.4/index.md

 ## Velociraptor Operator

-[Velociraptor][velocirator] is an advanced DFIR tool that enhances your visibility into your endpoints.
+[Velociraptor][velociraptor] is an advanced DFIR tool that enhances your visibility into your endpoints.
 Not unlike [our own TQL](/language), Velociraptor comes with its own language for interacting with it
 programmatically: VQL.
 The `velocirator` operator makes it possible to submit